debbycclu/telegram_api_test/README.md

 ## Contributing

 Feel free to submit issues and enhancement requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.